chesahkalu/azure_administrator/storage.md

         - `Blob Versioning`: Blob versioning is a feature of Azure Blob Storage that allows you to keep older versions of blobs when they are updated or deleted.
 You can use blob versioning to recover an earlier version of a blob if it is accidentally modified or deleted.

 - **Azure Files**: Managed file shares in the cloud that are accessible via the `Server Message Block (SMB) protocol` and the `Network File System (NFS) protocol`.
 Azure file shares can be mounted concurrently by cloud or on-premises deployments of Windows, macOS, and Linux.
 Azure file shares can also be cached on Windows Servers with Azure File Sync for fast access near where the data is being used.
+    - `Azure file shares`: Azure Files provides shared access to files across multiple VMs.
+Any number of Azure virtual machines or roles can mount and access an Azure file share simultaneously.
+When configuring `SMB` Azure file share:
+        1. `Open port 445`.
+Azure Files uses the SMB protocol.
+SMB communicates over TCP port 445.
+Be sure port 445 is open.
+Also, make sure your firewall isn't blocking TCP port 445 from the client machine.
+        2. `Enable secure transfer`.
+The Secure transfer required setting enhances the security of your storage account by limiting requests to your storage account from secure connections only
+        3. `File share snapshot`.
+You can create a snapshot of a file share to capture its state at that moment in time.
+Snapshots are read-only versions of the file share that can be accessed by users and applications.

+    - `Azure file soft delete`: Azure Files supports soft delete for file shares.
+When you enable soft delete, you can recover your file share and its contents if they are accidentally deleted.
+Soft delete is a data protection feature that allows you to recover your data when it is erroneously deleted.
+When you delete a file share, the file share is moved to a soft-deleted state.
+You can then recover the file share and its contents within a retention period.

+    - `Azure File Sync`: Azure File Sync enables you to cache several Azure Files shares on an `on-premises Windows Server` or `cloud virtual machine`.
+Azure File Sync is a service that enables you to centralize your organization's file shares in Azure Files, while keeping the flexibility, performance, and compatibility of an on-premises file server.
+Azure File Sync transforms Windows Server into a quick cache of your Azure file share.
+You can use any protocol available on Windows Server to access your data locally, including SMB, NFS, and FTPS.
+Azure File Sync is useful for scenarios in which data needs to be accessed and modified quickly at a branch office, or where you need to keep an on-premises copy of your data for regulatory or compliance reasons.
+        * `Cloud Tiering`: Azure File Sync cloud tiering enables you to store only the `newest` or `most recently accessed` files on your local server.
+Older or less frequently accessed files are tiered to Azure Files in the cloud.
+This feature helps you save on storage costs by keeping only the most frequently accessed data on-premises.

 - **Azure Queue Storage**: A service for storing large numbers of `messages` that can be accessed from anywhere in the world via authenticated calls using `HTTP or HTTPS`.
 A single message can be up to `64 KB` in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.